PorticoExchange/porticoexchange.github.io/docs/index.md

 ### Portico Exchange

-Poritco Exchange is a Exchange Decentralized on Lightning Network with in be interoperability between layers and sidechain from Bitcoin
+Poritco Exchange is an Exchange Decentralized on Lightning Network with focus in be interoperability between layers and sidechain from Bitcoin

 ## Features